OSGeo/PROJ/docs/source/specifications/tin_json.rst

 That file format may be used by the :ref:`tinshift <tinshift>` operation since PROJ 7.2

+Note: the :ref:`TIN GeoPackage <tin_gpkg>` file format can also be used since PROJ 9.8.
+It can handle arbitrarily large triangulations.

 Below a minimal example, from the KKJ to ETRS89 transformation, with just a single triangle: